EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 ### Use standard English

-Use standard United States (U.S.) English throughout all technical publications.
+Use standard British English (UK) throughout all technical publications.
 When in doubt about the spelling of a word, consult the Merriam-Webster’s Collegiate Dictionary and the
 [IBM developerWorks editorial style guide](https://www.ibm.com/developerworks/library/styleguidelines/).